LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

    To run this example, you'll need to have the :mod:`matplotlib` Python module installed.

-In order to obtain two commands from a single :ref:`Generator`, a :ref:`Modifier` is added to create a new label.
+In order to obtain two commands from a single :ref:`Generator <crappy_docs/blocks:generator>`, a :ref:`Modifier <crappy_docs/modifiers:modifier>` is added to create a new label.
 In the IOBlock, the two labels carrying the commands are indicated in the :py:`cmd_labels` argument.
-The values acquired by the :py:`get_data` method are transmitted to the :ref:`Grapher` Block over the labels indicated in the :py:`labels` argument of the IOBlock.
+The values acquired by the :py:`get_data` method are transmitted to the :ref:`Grapher <crappy_docs/blocks:grapher>` Block over the labels indicated in the :py:`labels` argument of the IOBlock.
 And in the end it all works fine together !
 You can :download:`download this custom InOut example
 </downloads/custom_objects/custom_inout.py>` to run it locally on your